Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy: Method

 \subsection{Distilling With Diffusion Policy}

-Once we have acquired the mixture of experts, our objective is to distill the diverse manipulation policies into a single student policy.
-The student policy is constrained to only access observations available in real scenarios, as described in Section~\ref{sec: dex obs}.
-Given the complexity and diversity of the action distribution resulting from the intricate manipulation process and the mixture of experts, coupled with the high dimensionality of the dexterous hand, we opt to utilize a diffusion policy~\cite{chi2023diffusion} to model the action distribution of different experts.
+Once we have acquired the \ac{moe}, our objective is to distill the diverse manipulation policies into a single student policy.
+The student policy is constrained to only access observations available in real scenarios, as described in \cref{sec:dex-manipulation}.
+Given the complexity and diversity of the action distribution resulting from the intricate manipulation process and the \ac{moe}, coupled with the high dimensionality of the dexterous hand, we opt to utilize a diffusion policy~\cite{chi2023diffusionpolicy} which has been shown to have the ability to learn complex high \ac{dof} dexterous hand manipulation behavior~\cite{ze20243d,wang2024dexcap}, to model the complex action distribution of different experts.
 Diffusion policy formulates the robot behavior generation as a conditional denoising process.